As enterprise security hones its focus on data loss prevention (DLP), the networking team must be a part of the...

 That's because the data leakage occurs as information is sent across the network, and the best places to detect its release are at network choke points.
 Without having at least some coordination with networking, not all of those choke points will necessarily be discovered.

-Fortunately, given some research and open channels of communication with other departments – including legal, compliance,
+Fortunately, given some research and open channels of communication with other departments – including legal, compliance, network security, and auditing – DPI won't change the day-to-day networking job, Mogull said.

 "It's a minor adjustment, another box or bump in the wire," he said.
 "What you want to do is do your research."